Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Convergence towards equilibrium and decomposition theorem

-We have now the tools to prove the decomposition theorem.
-We present here a generalization of \cite[Theorem 5.5]{MV} for true Grad-cutoff kernel. \begin{theorem} Let the angular kernel satisfy \eqref{Grad-cutoff-lower} and potential $\gamma\in(0,1]$.
+Theorem \ref{full-exponential} gives, straightforwardly, the decomposition theorem \cite[Theorem 5.5]{MV} related to the propagation of roughness for the Homogeneous Boltzmann equation. \begin{corollary}[Decomposition theorem] Let the angular kernel satisfy \eqref{Grad-cutoff-lower} and potential $\gamma\in(0,1]$.
 Assume the initial datum $f_0$ satisfies \eqref{Initial-Data}.
-Additionally, take $f_{0}\in L^{2}(\mathbb{R}^{d})$.
-For any $s\geq0$ and $t_o>0$ there exist functions $f^{S}\geq0$ and $f^{R}$ such that
+For any $s,k\geq0$ and $t_o>0$ there exist functions $f^{S}\geq0$ and $f^{R}$ such that

 satisfying the estimates